| Title: | Construct Parsers for Structured Text Files |

 integer.
 The line number (element number) at which the fail occurs |

-object with a 'left' or L
+The succeed parser constructs a list object with a 'left' or L-element

 that contains the parser result of the consumed part of the input vector and

--element that contains the unconsumed part of the vector.
+the 'right' or R-element that contains the unconsumed part of the vector.

 Since the outcome of succeed does not depend on its input, its result value